-Veritas InfoScale supports real-time migration of single instance Oracle databases hosted on Oracle ASM disks to VxFS file systems mounted on VxVM disks.
+Veritas InfoScale supports real-time migration of standalone and Oracle RAC databases hosted on Oracle ASM disks to VxFS file systems mounted on VxVM disks.

-The migration requires a source system on which the primary database is hosted on Oracle ASM disks and a target that serves as a standby during the migration.
+The migration requires a source system where the database is hosted on Oracle ASM disks and a target that serves as a standby during the migration.
 That target contains VxVM disks on which the Veritas File System is mounted.
-The target disks can be on the same host as the primary database or on a different host.
+The target disks can be on the same host as the source database or on a different host.

 The migration is performed by the script asm2vxfs.pl.
-The script creates the standby database on the designated VxFS mount point and automates most of the necessary configuration tasks such as preparing the primary and standby databases for migration, configuring the listener on the standby and other configuration changes.
-You can migrate only one instance of the database at a time.
+The script creates the target database on the designated VxFS mount point and automates most of the necessary configuration tasks, such as preparing the source and target databases for migration, configuring the listener on the target and other configuration changes.
+You can migrate multiple instances of database at a time in a RAC environment.

 Applications can continue to access the database while the migration is in progress.
-Once the primary and standby databases are synchronized, another script switchover.pl switches the role of the primary database to standby and that of the standby database to primary.
-All applications connected to the primary database must be manually stopped before the transition begins.
-After the roles of the primary and standby databases are switched, the applications must be started manually.
+Once the source and target databases are synchronized, another script switchover.pl switches the role of the source database to standby and that of the target database to primary.
+All applications connected to the source database must be manually stopped before the transition begins.
+After the roles of the source and target databases are switched, the applications must be started manually.
 This is the only downtime incurred during the migration process.